Jaanika JaanitsCEO, Board Member + 372 5656 2213 email@example.com

 I graduated from the University of Tartu with a Master’s of Art degree in ethnology in spring 2014.
 My dissertation focuses on backpackers of Estonian origin in Australia and places into the field of tourism anthropology.
 Among other things I am interested in the innovative fields in ethnology and anthropology.
 For me, combining different methods allows a better understanding of the multicultural contemporary society.
 I consider the role of people with grounding in the social sciences and the humanities important in understanding and explaining the surrounding processes and mediating knowledge.
 I think that anthropologists should be more involved in studying the problems of the society and making the decisions.

-I graduated from the University of Tartu with a Master’s of Art degree in ethnology in January 2015.
+I graduated from the University of Tartu with a Master’s of Art degree in ethnology in January 2015 and since August 2019, also hold a PhD degree.
 In my dissertation I studied the pendulum migration between Estonia and Finland, focusing on comprehending the experience of male blue-collar workers.
 Over the last five years my main areas of interests have been youth subcultures in Estonia and labor migration in Estonia and Finland.
 I also think that it is crucial to turn attention to the humanities, in particular to promoting the practical side of cultural sciences and thus I have tied all my activities to the development of that field.

 For years I have been involved in building up several NGOs.
 My belief in knowledge-based society brought me to applied anthropology.
 In order to direct and govern various societal processes we need to know the culture of our institution, field or environment.
 I received my Bachelor of Arts degree in sociology and politology in England and New Zealand.
 My current research is primarily focused on the relationship between humans and technology, analysing it from an anthropological perspective.
-On an everyday basis I am active in the world of museums.
+On an everyday basis I am active in the field of culture and cultural management.

-In addition to our main team, there are several researchers in The Center of Applied Anthropology, whose skills and expertese we use according to the wishes and needs of our clients.
+In addition to our main team, there is a number of researchers whose skills and expertise we use according to the wishes and needs of our clients.